 Founder and Executive Director of the Humanitarian Disaster Institute

-Jamie Aten (Ph.D., Indiana State University) is the Founder and Executive Director of the Humanitarian Disaster Institute and holds the Rech Endowed Chair.
+Jamie Aten (Ph.D., Indiana State University) is the Founder and Executive Director of the Humanitarian Disaster Institute and holds the Blanchard Chair of Humanitarian & Disaster Leadership.
 His research focuses on the psychology of religion/spirituality and disasters, which has been supported by over $6 million in grant funding.
 He is the co-author or co-editor of 7 academic books, including the Disaster Ministry Handbook (InterVarsity Press) and Spiritually Oriented Psychotherapy for Trauma (APA Books).
 In 2016, he received the FEMA Community Preparedness Champion Award at the White House.
 He was also awarded the 2010 American Psychological Association Division 36 (Society for the Psychology of Religion and Spirituality) Early Career Award.

-Kent Annan is author of Slow Kingdom Coming (May 2016), After Shock (2011) and of Following Jesus through the Eye of the Needle (2009).
-As Senior Fellow, he work with Dr. Aten to provide leadership and vision-casting for existing HDI initiatives.
-He will also support, mentor, and train students enrolled in HDI’s newly launched M.A. in Humanitarian and Disaster Leadership.
-He is co-director of Haiti Partners, a nonprofit focused on education in Haiti.
+Kent Annan is Director of Humanitarian & Disaster Leadership.
+In this role he works with Dr. Aten to develop vision and strategy for growing and sustaining the MA in Humanitarian & Disaster Leadership program while managing its day-to-day operations, teaching courses, and advising and mentoring students.
+He is author of You Welcomed Me: Loving Refugees and Immigrants Because God First Loved Us (2018), Slow Kingdom Coming (2016), After Shock (2011), and Following Jesus through the Eye of the Needle (2009).
+He writes regularly for national publications.
+He speaks often at churches, colleges, and conferences around North America.
+He cofounded and formerly served as codirector of Haiti Partners, a nonprofit focused on education in Haiti.
 He’s on the board of directors of Equitas Group, a philanthropic foundation focused on ending child exploitation in Haiti and Southeast Asia.
 He’s a graduate of Princeton Theological Seminary (M.Div.) and Palm Beach Atlantic University (B.A.).
 He teaches adult education at his local church.
-He speaks regularly to groups around the country.
-He is married to Shelly, and they live in Florida with their daughter (2005) and son (2009).
+He is married to Shelly, and together they have a daughter and son.

 George Kalantzis, Ph.D.